Painting a headboard is a great way to update your bedroom. Plus it’s an easy weekend project.

 If you remember the cute little set of gray night stands I recently did, this headboard belongs to the same client.
 She is re-doing her whole bedroom, and moving away from dark wood.
 Having everything in whites and grays will really brighten up the space.

 I remembered to take the “before” shot at the last minute, after a few swipes of primer.
+Pretty dark, huh?
+So let’s learn how to paint a headboard!

 Here are the supplies I used.